 The Pro-CARE study aims to learn more about refusals of care in late-stage dementia and use the findings to develop training and educational materials for caregivers to improve personal care interactions in dementia.

 Key Research Questions

-The project has three stages:
+The first project had three stages: